A comprehensive list of the most amazing landmarks, touristic highlights and things to do in Ireland.

 The Saltee Islands are a pair of islands on the Atlantic coast.
 Unoccupied since the early 20th century, the islands are famous for its huge bird colonies.
 Fulmars, Gannets, Shags, Kittiwakes, and especially Puffins have their home here during the summer months.
 There is also a colony of Grey Seals.
 A true sanctuary for nature & a tourist’s favorite.

-Galway is a picture perfect little port town on the East Coast of Ireland.
+Galway is a picture-perfect little port town on the west Coast of Ireland.
 It is commonly known as Ireland’s Cultural Heart.
 There are a lot of festivals throughout the year and lovely pubs.
 But beyond that, the locals really try to keep the Irish Language alive.
 There is even an all Irish language theater.

 15. Stay a night at Ashford Castle